 It's important to note that some positions that eventually became winners may have initially been losers, and vice versa for positions that ended up being losers.
 This is why you might observe green clouds overlapping with the red area of negative Change%.
 These green clouds represent positions that experienced temporary losses but recovered to become winners.
 If a position remains a loser and gets closed in the red area, it would not be included in the green cloud of winners since we would classify it as a loser instead.

 Mean Change% (Blue Line)

 Toggle on the Mean Change % from the chart legend.
-The mean change% line on the chart reflects the mean (average) percentage change in returns after certain candles.
+The mean change% line on the chart reflects the mean (average) percentage change in returns for all positions after certain candles.
 You can co-relate this mean change% with the Y-axis (right) which reflects the percentage return scale and the X-axis at the bottom which reflects the number of candles from entry.

 Median Change% (Purple Line)

 Toggle on the Median Change % from the chart legend.
 The median change% line on the chart reflects the median change% in returns after certain candles.
 You can co-relate this median change% with the Y-axis (right) which reflects the percentage return scale and the X-axis at the bottom which reflects the number of candles from entry.
 This line is different from Mean only as logn as Mean and Median of your returns are different.
 Using Median line can be your first step towards figuring your distributions.

 The chart below illustrates PBE Median Change% line (violet) vs Mean Change% line (blue).